shadergz/hookx86/README.md

-# HookCISC-32
+# hookcisc-32

-It's a hook system functions for x86 based CPU architectures
+It's a hook function for x86 based architectures

 ## How this works?